Auschwitz as a money-spinner? Grandson of elite Nazi found guilty of fraud | DW | 13.08.2020

 Libel cases?

 DW would also have liked to know how he felt about the court verdict and how it would affect his reputation and appearances in public.
-We are still waiting for an answer to those questions from Rainer Höss.
+Rainer Höss has not provided a response to those questions.